Attending and completing the GCSWMS programme is the only way to be referred for weight loss surgery in the NHS Greater Glasgow and Clyde area.

-When patients are seen by the GCWMS surgery team just before surgery they will be given dates for GCWMS Surgery Support groups (there is more information on the Surgery Support groups below).
+When patients are seen by the GCSWMS surgery team just before surgery they will be given dates for GCSWMS Surgery Support groups (there is more information on the Surgery Support groups below).

 The surgery is carried out at: Queen Elizabeth Hospital or Glasgow Royal Infirmary.